Geography 353 Cartography and Visualization

 - Document problems and triumphs

-- You are responsible for backing up your work (flash drive, CD)
+- You are responsible for backing up your work (flash drive, Google Drive)

 - Positive outcome: increased comfort with computers and their quirks